OGNIMOHUB

 13.2.
 Financial Services Compliance

-- Regulatory Approvals: Ensuring Ognimohub holds all necessary licenses and approvals to offer financial services in its operating jurisdictions.
+Ognimohub holds all necessary licenses and approvals to offer financial services in its operating jurisdictions.
+All financial services are clearly disclosed to users along with applicable terms and conditions.

 13.3.
 User Experience and Trust

-A strong AML/KYC framework contributes to a secure and trustworthy user experience, which is highly valued by platforms.
-By preventing illicit activities, Ognimohub protects its users and maintains the integrity of its services, aligning with the platforms' goals of providing safe and reliable applications.
+A strong AML/KYC framework contributes to a secure and trustworthy user experience, protecting users and maintaining the integrity of Ognimohub's services.

 14. Policy Review and Updates